 (ii) inappropriate opting up of clients to elective professional

 (iii) movement of clients to associated non-EEA entities

 - firms’ prudential soundness including their management of negative balance protection

 - firms’ treatment of clients in the course of Brexit related restructuring

 - monitoring the activity of inward passport firms and their use of the Temporary Permissions Regime (if applicable)

 If you are considering an investment in CFDs, we would advise that you check our list of unauthorised firms and individuals to avoid.

-Furthermore, if you are also considering binary bets or options, you should read the following warnings:
+Furthermore, if you are also considering investing in crypto asset derivatives or binary bets/binary options, you should first review the following:

-- Consumer warning about the risks of investing in cryptocurrency CFDs (14 November 2017)
+- FCA Consumer warning about the risks of investing in cryptocurrency CFDs (14 November 2017)

-- Consumer warning about the risks of investing in binary options (14 November 2017)
+- FCA Consumer warning about the risks of investing in binary options (14 November 2017)

 - ScamSmart information on binary options scams

 - City of London Police Fraudsters claim binary options being used for investment scams